aagricola/17-IA1/week-4_P5-Conditionals_Functions/README.md

 ## Homework

 - Make sure to post your response to our discussion from last week by 11:59 tonight (in Canvas)
-- Finish you non-linear narrative project
+- Finish you non-linear narrative project.
+We will have a more in-depth critique/discussion of these than usual at the beginning of class next week.